CSRF

 • verifyToken(string $token, bool $checkBody = false): bool

-Checks if the provided CSRF token is valid.
-If $checkBody is true, it checks the token in the request body; otherwise, it checks in the session.
+Verifies whether the provided CSRF token is valid.
+If $checkBody is true, it checks the token in the body of the request; otherwise, it checks in the session.

 • invalidate(): void